 There are also qualitative aspects to consider in order for the health care workforce to help achieve the SDGs.
 One primary concern has to do with the quality of care delivered when health care workers are demoralized by poor salaries, poor and dangerous work conditions, a lack of career structure, a heavy workload, and a lack of medicine and equipment.

-The composition of the workforce needs to meet certain requirements in order to address local health priorities.
+The composition of the workforce needs to meet certain requirements, such as the Medical Facilities Management Systems, in order to address local health priorities.
 Firstly, frontline health care workers must be available in sufficient supply so as to provide the local population with adequate primary health care services.
 Frontline workers include those closest to the general population, such as community health workers, midwives, clinical officers, general practitioners, pharmacists, nurses—the backbone of the health care system—and laboratory technicians amongst others.